toribiodiego/toribiodiego.github.io/docs/ops/github-pages-deployment.md

 # GitHub Pages Deployment Workflow

+**Use this when:** You're debugging failed GitHub Actions builds, want to replicate the CI environment locally before pushing, or need to understand how the deployment pipeline works.

 This guide describes the automated deployment pipeline for this Hugo site to GitHub Pages, including how to test the CI build locally before pushing changes.

 ## Overview